The article below is authored by Christian Wentz, the founder, and CEO at Gradient.

-Gradient’s hardware development team, made up of world class engineers from the likes of AMD, Intel, the NSA, MIT, UC Berkeley, Columbia and more, has been working with multiple secure processor architecture projects to bring viable solution to market.
-Our internal test network consisting of FPGA instances of our hardware designs (stay tuned for ASIC schedule) will be available by invite over the next few months for evaluation.
+Gradient’s hardware development team, made up of world-class engineers from the likes of AMD, Intel, the NSA, MIT, UC Berkeley, Columbia and more, has been working with multiple secure processor architecture projects to bring viable solutions to market.
+Our internal test network consisting of FPGA instances of our hardware designs (stay tuned for the ASIC schedule) will be available by invite over the next few months for evaluation.
 These hardware nodes do not rely on a trusted third party or trusted hosting provider.

 At Gradient we believe our mission is furthered by openness, not challenged by it.
 If you or your company or lab are working in this space, we’re eager to collaborate.